gauravp379/isl-gesture-recognition/README.md

 ## 🧠 Model Training

-download any dataset from the kaggle and install them
+if Dataset is not thir download any dataset from kaggle or any other website.

 Train custom models using `src/models/train_cnn.py` with prepared datasets in `data/`.